Vunnupyx/clight/docs/user/MdcLightConfiguration.md

 The data source configuration consists of 4 components

-- dataSources: A list of southbound data sources (currently supported: s7)
+- dataSources: A list of southbound data sources (currently supported: s7, ioshield)
 - dataSinks: A list of northbound data "sinks" (currently supported: MTConnect)
 - virtualDataPoints: A list of virtual data points to link multiple source data points together
 - mapping: A list of connections for data points of the data source and data sink

-There are two example configuration inside: ../../\_mdclight/config/
+There are two example configuration inside the folder: `_mdclight/config/`

 ## Data sources

 There are two types of data sources: The S7-Com PLC data source "s7" and the digital input shield "ioshield".
 S7: With the S7 data source you can read data from S7 PLCs.
 Reading DBs, Inputs, Outputs and memory data ("Merkers") is supported.
 IO-Shield: With the IO-Shield you can read data from digital inputs, wired directly to the IoT2050.
 Each digital input of the IO-Shield is one data point on the data source.
 Each data point can have tree different states: 0 - off (Low, 0V), 1 - on (High, 24V) or 2 - blinking, the output is changing state with a minimum frequency of 2Hz (the maximum frequency is 10Hz).

 A single data source supports the following configuration items: